cheeyeelim/BTR/README.md

 This workflow is intended for use on inferring a Boolean model without an initial model.

-When no initial model is used, BoolTraineR will reconstruct gene interactions from a list of user-specified genes.
+When no initial model is used, BTR will reconstruct gene interactions from a list of user-specified genes.
 If the number of genes in the expression data is low (e.g. in qPCR), it is also possible to use all the genes in the expression data.

 ### Full workflow